top of page

 Feedback Loops Between Athlete and Mental Performance Consultant

 Effective mental sports performance training establishes structured feedback mechanisms between athletes and consultants.
-Subsequently, creating these "feedback loops" reduces athletic performance anxiety by simplifying thoughts and feelings.
+These "feedback loops" reduce athletic performance anxiety by simplifying thoughts and feelings.
 In compete mental performance training, these loops often involve two key metrics: a subjective performance rating and a mindset rating (both scored 0-10).
 After collecting these ratings, mental performance coach training emphasizes asking three open-ended questions about each assessment, helping athletes process experiences and "close the chapter" on training sessions or competitions.
-This process prevents athletes from becoming over-thinkers—carrying every mistake home with them and allowing negative thoughts to undermine self-belief and future performance.
+This process prevents athletes from becoming over-thinkers—carrying every mistake home and allowing negative thoughts to undermine self-belief and future performance.

 Future Directions in CBT-Based Mental Performance Training